 The vineyard takes its name from the sector the vines are planted in, Graves de Bonalgue.
 Chateau Bonalgue was purchased by the Bourotte family in 1926.
 The Bourotte family remains the owners of Chateau Bonalgue today.
 They also own Clos du Clocher in Pomerol, as well as other Right Bank vineyards.
 In addition, they also own a successful negociant company.

 Chateau Bonalgue Vineyards, Terroir, Grapes, Winemaking

-The vineyard is planted to a vine density that ranges from 6,000 to 8,000 vines per hectare.
+The vineyard, which is divided into 3 large parcels is planted to a vine density that ranges from 6,000 to 8,000 vines per hectare.
 The higher levels of vine density are found in the newer plantings.
 The vines are on average, 25 years of age.